-The company presents basic and diluted (when dilution is applicable) earnings per share (EPS) for its ordinary shares.
-Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders of the company by the weighted average number of ordinary shares outstanding during the period, adjusted for the effect of change in number of shares for bonus issue, share split and reverse split.
-Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shareholders and the weighted average number of ordinary shares outstanding, for the effects of all dilutive potential ordinary shares.
+The Company presents basic and diluted (when dilution is applicable) earnings per share (EPS) for its ordinary shares.
+Basic EPS is calculated by dividing the profit or loss attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the period, adjusted for the effect of change in number of shares for bonus issue, share split and reverse split.
+Diluted EPS is determined by adjusting the profit or loss attributable to ordinary shares outstanding, for the effects of all dilutive potential ordinary shares.
 However, dilution of EPS is not applicable for these financial statements as there was no dilutive potential ordinary shares during the relevant periods.